-For a better understanding of the subject matter, I have provided vivid images that accurately represent both types of dish.
+For a better understanding of the subject matter, I have provided vivid images that accurately represent both types of dishes.

-Summarily, prime focus dishes are dishes that support the LNB directly in the centre of the dish.
+Summarily, prime focus dishes are dishes that support the LNB directly in the center of the dish.
 This is commonly used on C band dishes.

 Especially Relevant articles:

 Difference between Offset & Prime-focus Dish Antenna